fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 - **marinated carrots**: cut two carrots julienne style and let them sit in orange juice, salt and a drizzle of olive oil

-- **baked savoy cabbage**: finely chop half of a head and top it with olive oil and a pinch of salt before cooking it in the oven for around 20 minutes at 180°C
+- **baked savoy cabbage**: finely chop 1/2 of a head and top it with olive oil and a pinch of salt before cooking it in the oven for around 20 minutes at 180°C

 - **sauté green veggies**: sauté 1/2 of a head of turnip greens, catalogna or beets in a pan with two finely chopped garlic cloves, a drizzle of olive oil,a pinch of salt and some chili peppers...hella delicious!

 - **baked pumpkin**: chop 1/4 of a pumpkin, mix it with some cinnamon powder, olive oil and some salt and cook it in the oven around 20 minutes at 180°C

-- **steamed cauliflower or broccoli**: half of a head
+- **steamed cauliflower or broccoli**: 1/2 of a head

 - **baked brussel sprouts**: chop in half 150g of brussel sprouts, top them with olive oil, salt and herbs of your choice (rosemary tastes super yummy on them) and throw them in the oven for around 20 minutes at 180°C